maxbechtold61/max-website/content/about.md

 Before I became a technical writer, I worked as a writing consultant (a tutor) at the [University of Minnesota Center for Writing](http://writing.umn.edu/) for two years.
 In this role, I helped students write all kinds of things, from resumes and cover letters to lab reports and dissertations.

 I also worked as a barista throughout my first two years of college.
-I can make a mean

 ## Education